-- 1 See Article 7 for definitions of the land uses listed. - For any land use listed as permitted (P), a Director approved Site Plan Review Permit may be required for construction activities (e.g., additions, alterations, construction, reconstruction, or remodeling) in compliance with Chapter 854.5 (Site Plan Review).
+- 1 See Article 7 for definitions of the land uses listed. - 2 For any land use listed as permitted (P), a Director approved Site Plan Review Permit may be required for construction activities (e.g., additions, alterations, construction, reconstruction, or remodeling) in compliance with Chapter 854.5 (Site Plan Review). - 3 See Section 806.2.030.C for Obsolete and Deleted Zones.